 Olamide Udoma-Ejorh - Director

 Olamide is an Urban Activist – researcher, writer, and artist, holding degrees in BSc Architecture, MA Design and MPhil Infrastructure Management.
 Olamide started her career in PR, giving her a business and marketing foundation.
 Olamide has worked in London, South Africa and Nigeria with various organisations focusing on transport management, slum upgrading and housing rights in urbanising African cities.
-She is also a trustee at Open House Lagos and the Editor-in-Chief of the Lost in Lagos Magazine.
+She is also a trustee at Open House Lagos and former Editor-in-Chief of the Lost in Lagos Magazine.

 Yinka Jones - Project Manager